The Sky, the Earth & All Between: Critical reception

 Upon release, The Sky, the Earth & All Between received generally positive reviews.

 Speaking for The Arts Desk, Tom Carr gave the album high praise, commenting: "The result is an album of their essence condensed and distilled into an impactful, attesting concoction of modern metal."
 He also specifically highlighted tracks such as "Elegy", "Judgement Day" and "Chandelier" as the best tracks on the record.
 Anne Erickson of Blabbermouth.net singled out priase for lead vocalist Sam Carter's versatile vocals and the overall instrumental performance by the rest of the band, "Listening to The Sky, The Earth & All Between from front to back, what really stands out is not only Carter's diverse vocals, but also the band's pristine instrumentation."
 Tom Morgan of Clash stated; "As a whole, ‘The Sky, The Earth & All Between’ soars.
 It’s one of Architects’ most laser-focused albums; from the fast, fun heaviness to the succinct runtimes to the lyrical content that hones in on lucid, pared-down imagery rather than grand, sweeping statements.
 It’s among the veteran band’s most sharply-realised efforts for the simple fact that it (mostly) prioritises what they do best: making whiplash-inducing modern metal."
 In a four star review by Kerrang!, James Hickie likened songs like "Blackhole" and "Evil Eyes" to The Prodigy and Deftones respectively.
-While Merlin Alderslade of Metal Hammer compared the album to the band's previous two efforts For Those That Wish to Exist (2021) and The Classic Symptoms of a Broken Spirit (2022), he also described it as a "whole different animal."
+While Merlin Alderslade of Louder Sound compared the album to the band's previous two efforts For Those That Wish to Exist (2021) and The Classic Symptoms of a Broken Spirit (2022), he also described it as a "whole different animal."
 He also highlighted Carter's vocal performance as one of the best things about the release: "They’ve channelled their current influences into something diverse, impactful and engaging, driven by a particularly vibrant performance from Sam, unquestionably the album’s MVP."